neve7mind/Basics-of-programming-Cpp-2/Lab01/README.md

-# Implementation of Simply Linked Lists in C++
+# Implementation of a Singly Linked Lists in C++
-In this project I will explain with an example how simple-link lists in the programming language C++
+In this project I will explain with an example how singly-linked lists in the programming language C++

 ## The aim of the project